-Most of the show takes place in the Eagle Jump office and by far the most entertaining aspect of the show is the comedy that takes place there.
+Most of New Game! takes place in the Eagle Jump office and by far the most entertaining aspect of the show is the comedy that takes place there.
 Aoba works in a little room alongside the elegant, but overly self-conscious monster designer Yun, the rather hyper animator Hajime, and Hifumi, who is so shy that she struggles to communicate with anybody outside of instant messenger tools.

 Watching these characters work together and cooperate with the other people at Eagle Jump kept each episode reliably entertaining, and in a way it kind of made me reflect on all the fun times I have at my own office.
 Stuff like the lead programmer using the office’s roof as a private airsoft range or the overweight office cat give the place an identity of its own, and all the characters click together so well it really feels like watching a bunch of friends working together on their projects.